Complexity classification of counting graph homomorphisms modulo a prime number: Introduction

+The Constraint Satisfaction Problem can be defined in multiple ways; one of the standard ones actually involves constraints imposed on sets of variables.
+However, for our purposes the definition promoted by Feder and Vardi \cite{Feder98:computational} is the most convenient one.
+It is also equivalent to the other definitions. \emph{The CSP} asks, given similar relational structures $\cG$ and $\cH$, to decide whether there is a homomorphism from $\cG$ to $\cH$.

-\paragraph{Counting CSP.} While the general Counting CSP is of course \#P-complete, certain restrictions of the problem, first, allow us to model specific combinatorial problems, and, second, give rise to counting problems of lower complexity.
-One of the most natural ways to restrict a CSP is to require that the constraints allowed in instances belong to a certain set $\Gm$, often called a \emph{constraint language}.
-The resulting decision problem is then denoted by $\CSP(\Gm)$ and the corresponding counting problem by $\NCSP(\Gm)$.
-As was noticed by Feder and Vardi \cite{Feder98:computational}, the CSP can also be reformulated in terms of homomorphisms of relational structures.
-It means that problems of the form $\CSP(\Gm),\NCSP(\Gm)$ can also be defined as $\CSP(\cH),\NCSP(\cH)$ for some relational structure $\cH$, in which the question is, given a relational structure $\cG$, decide the existence (find the the number) of a homomorphism from $\cG$ to $\cH$.
-In particular, if $\cH$ is a graph, we obtain the $\cH$-Coloring problem concerning graph homomorphisms \cite{Hell04:homomorphism}.
-Its counting variant is called the $\#\cH$-Coloring problem.
+While the general CSP is of course NP-complete, certain restrictions of the problem, first, allow one to model specific combinatorial problems, and, second, give rise to problems of lower complexity.
+The most widely studied way to restrict the CSP, and the one we use here, is to fix the target structure $\cH$.
+By $\CSP(\cH)$ we denote the problem, in which given a structure $\cG$ similar to $\cH$, the goal is to decide whether there is a homomorphism from $\cG$ to $\cH$.
+CSPs of this form are sometimes called nonuniform CSPs.
+In the literature such restrictions are also often given through constraint languages.

+\paragraph{Counting CSP and graph homomorphisms} In the (exact) Counting CSP the goal is to find the number $\hom(\cG,\cH)$ of homomorphisms from a relational structure $\cG$ to a relational structure $\cH$.
+Restricted versions of the Counting CSP can be introduced in the same way as for the decision one.
+In the counting version of $\CSP(\cH)$ denoted $\NCSP(\cH)$ the goal is to find $\hom(\cG,\cH)$ for a given structure $\cG$.
+A graph can be viewed as a relational structure with one symmetric binary relation, however, for historical reasons, we use slightly different notation for graphs.
+In particular, we use $H$ rather than $\cH$ and $\mathsf{Hom}(H),\ghom H$ rather than $\CSP(H),\NCSP(H)$.
+The problem $\mathsf{Hom}(H)$ is often called the $H$-Coloring problem in the graph theory literature, see, e.g., \cite{Hell04:homomorphism}.
+Its counting variant is called the $\#H$-Coloring problem.

+The complexity class the Counting CSP belongs to is \#P, the class of problems of counting accepting paths of polynomial time nondeterministic Turing machines.
+There are several ways to define reductions between counting problems, but the most widely used ones are parsimonious reductions and Turing reductions.
+A \emph{parsimonious reduction} from a counting problem $\#A$ to a counting problem $\#B$ is an algorithm that, given an instance $I$ of $\#A$, produces (in polynomial time) an instance $I'$ of $\#B$ such that the answers to $I$ and $I'$ are equal.
+A \emph{Turing reduction} is a polynomial time algorithm that solves $\#A$ using $\#B$ as an oracle.
+Completeness in \#P is then defined in the standard way.
+This paper and all the papers we cite predominantly use Turing reductions.